-She had rolled down both windows, not just the driver side, possibly indicating the stuffiness inside her vehicle, something you wouldn't do if you felt under any threat at this point in time, been approached by persons unknown or your vehicle hadn't started.
-It obviously makes logical sense to roll your windows down before starting the vehicle to pull away.
+She had rolled down both windows - not just the driver side - possibly indicating the stuffiness inside her vehicle and likely something you wouldn't do if you felt under any threat at this point in time.
+It obviously makes sense to roll your windows down before starting the vehicle and exiting Terracina Drive.

-The detectives stated that after the murder 'drops of dried blood leading from the body to Terracina Drive indicated that the murderer had walked back to the street following the slaying.'
-Back to their accomplice, back to their car, or possibly both?
-During the reenactment two weeks later students recalled a 1947-1952 Studebaker with "light-colored oxidized paint", parked just south of Terracina Drive at 7.00 pm, that failed to show.
-Was this our killer/s vehicle, parked just out of sight from Terracina Drive.
+The detectives stated that after the murder "drops of dried blood leading from the body to Terracina Drive indicated that the murderer had walked back to the street following the slaying" - back to their accomplice, back to their car, or possibly both?
+During the reenactment two weeks later, students recalled a 1947-1952 Studebaker with "light-colored oxidized paint" parked just south of Terracina Drive at 7:00 pm on the night of the murder, that failed to show.
+Was this our killer/s vehicle parked just out of sight from Terracina Drive?

 Two important questions remain.
 Where had Cheri Jo Bates gone after leaving the library just prior to 6:30 pm.
 If she had gone to a friend's house nearby, why didn't this person come forward to police?
 Were they afraid of being implicated in the crime?